LivePersonInc/developer-center/pages/documents/ContactCenterManagement/PredefinedContentAPI/overview.md

 **View new entry in the predefined content library**

-Open the predefined content library from the link on the campaigns footnote to view the newly created content entry.
+Open the predefined content library from the link on the Campaign Builder footnote to view the newly created content entry.

 ![Predefined Content 5](img/predefinedcontent5.png)